Elastic Beanstalk Components

-The components that comprise AWS Elastic Beanstalk work together to enable you to easily deploy and manage your application in the cloud.
+The components that comprise Elastic Beanstalk work together to enable you to easily deploy and manage your application in the cloud.
 This section discusses those components.

 An environment configuration identifies a collection of parameters and settings that define how an environment and its associated resources behave.
-When you update an environment’s configuration settings, AWS Elastic Beanstalk automatically applies the changes to existing resources or deletes and deploys new resources (depending on the type of change).
+When you update an environment’s configuration settings, Elastic Beanstalk automatically applies the changes to existing resources or deletes and deploys new resources (depending on the type of change).